 The best way to check your body’s hydration level is to check your urine.
-Clear urine indicates adequate hydration and dark urine indicates dehydration and need to drink more water.
+Clear urine indicates adequate hydration and dark urine indicates dehydration and the need to drink more water.
 You can check Climb Kilimanjaro Guide to know how much water intake should be done while on higher mountains.

 The main cause of altitude sickness is ascending to a great height too rapidly.
 So, prevention is better than cure.
-You will need better Altitude Training For Kilimanjaro before you ascend the highest peak in Africa.
+You will need better Altitude Training For Kilimanjaro before you ascend to the highest peak in Africa.

 - Pre-acclimatize yourself before attempting Kilimanjaro, Mount Meru would be a good option for pre=acclimatization.